miniwdl-ext/miniwdl-slurm/README.rst

     task_concurrency=200

     # This setting allows running tasks to continue, even if one other tasks fails.
     # Useful in combination with call caching.
+Prevents wasting resources by
+    # cancelling jobs half-way that would probably succeed.
     fail_fast = false

     [call_cache]
     # The following settings create a call cache under the current directory.
-    # This is not a miniwdl-slurm specific setting, but very useful in typical
-    # HPC use.
+    # This prevents wasting unnecessary resources on the cluster by rerunning
+    # jobs that have already succeeded.
     put = true
     get = true
     dir = "$PWD/miniwdl_call_cache"